cnrd-dev/apc-process-improvement/README.md

 - Energy analysis notebooks: Uses daily data to build a regression model to predict expected energy consumption and compare with actual energy consumption.
 - myLib: Custom package containing functions used for data analysis.

-## How to use
+## How to run the notebooks

 Dependencies and virtual environment details are located in the `Pipfile` which can be used with `pipenv`.

-## Licensing
+## License

 GNU GPL v3

-## Author and
+## Author

 Analysis done by Coenraad Pretorius.

 ## Acknowledgement

-Acknowledgement to Emre @ https://emredjan.github.io/blog/2017/07/11/emulating-r-plots-in-python/ for code on diagnostic plots.
+Acknowledgement to Emre for the code on [diagnostic plots](https://emredjan.github.io/blog/2017/07/11/emulating-r-plots-in-python/).